-- Click Home tab ➤ Create Design panel ➤ Assembly drop-down ➤ Create Assembly ♣ . - 2 In the Create Assembly dialog box, for Name, enter Divided Highway.
-Click OK. - 3 When the 'Specify assembly baseline location' prompt is displayed on the command line, click a point in the drawing to build the assembly.
+- 1 Open Corridor-3a.dwg, which is available in the tutorial drawings folder (page 819). - 2 Click Home tab ➤ Create Design panel ➤ Assembly drop-down ➤ Create Assembly ♣ . - 3 In the Create Assembly dialog box, for Name, enter Divided Highway.
+Click OK. - When the 'Specify assembly baseline location' prompt is displayed on the command line, click a point in the drawing to build the assembly.
 The viewport zooms to the assembly baseline, which looks like this: